dev-Roshan-lab/Voice-distinguisher/README.md

 ### made with python 3.8

-### also checkout my other projects https://github.com/dev-Roshan-lab/voice-activated-google-dino
+### also checkout my other project https://github.com/dev-Roshan-lab/covid-screener